 - A cylinder in which both the circular bases lie on the same line is called a right cylinder.
 A cylinder in which one base is placed away from another is called an oblique cylinder.

-A cone is another 3D shape that has a flat base (which is of circular shape) and a pointed tip at the top.
+A cone is another three-dimensional shape (3D shape) that has a flat base (which is of circular shape) and a pointed tip at the top.
 The pointed end at the top of the cone is called 'Apex'.
 A cone also has a curved surface.
 Similar to a cylinder, a cone can also be classified as a right circular cone and an oblique cone.

 - A cone has a circular or oval base with an apex (vertex).